 Made of bomb-proof tire crumb, the mat is perfect for plyometrics, kettlebell swings, Turkish get-ups, and parking a flat weight bench on, I don’t love that you can add more pieces to the mat, like you can with most foam and rubber gym tile sets.

 Additionally, this home gym flooring option is about twice as expensive as the foam mats we have reviewed so far.

-That said, if your home gym set-up is compact, and you don’t need more flooring outside of the 4-foot by 6-foot space that the Rubber-Cal mat provides, than this hilariously durable mat has got you covered.
+That said, if you have a compact home gym, and you don’t need more flooring outside of the 4-foot by 6-foot space that the Rubber-Cal mat provides, then this hilariously durable mat has got you covered.

 WMG Artificial Turf for Home Gyms

 One of the things that I miss the most about my neighborhood gym is the strips of artificial turf that is perfect for sled pulls, pushes, sprints, and other assorted speed and power exercises.

 While turf doesn’t provide the same “bounce” that comes with rubber and foam mats (and you definitely shouldn’t bounce fully loaded barbells on turf), it’s a breeze to maintain.
 Setting up it indoors provides a nice “outdoorsy” and athletic feel to your home gym.

 WMG’s Artificial Grass comes in a variety of sizes and lengths (up 13ft x 82ft).
 With a blade length of 0.4” the sled will glide along the surface as you push and pull.